Natural Homemade Remedies for Dry Skin

 If your face is dry and sensitive, you need a cleanser that is gentle, hydrating and capable of removing every trace of dirt and makeup.
 So-called oil in water cleansers do the job perfectly, but there’s no need to buy one.

-For the same effect, massage your face with an oil from the above table, add water, work into an emulsion, and rinse.
+For the same effect, massage your face with an oil from the above table, splash on some water, work into an emulsion, and rinse.
 Pat dry with a cosmetic tissue and spray with thermal water to clarify.

-Some lip balms contain glycerin, which draws moisture up from the oil glands, but since lips have no oil glands it can have no positive effect.
+Some lip balms contain glycerin, which draws moisture up from the oil glands, but since lips have no oil glands it can be of no use.

-If your lips are chapped, swap lip balm for pure lanolin or shea butter : these protect and moisturize, as well as providing UV protection.
+If your lips are chapped, substitute lip balm for shea butter: it protects and moisturizes, as well as providing UV protection.

 For best results, dry and chapped hands should be treated overnight.